5. Painting Legacies. | 4. Retrospective 2007.

 Sometimes, when you don't plan it, you take a diversion for either a favor or for the fun of it, and you wind up regenerating your career in a new way.
 Suzanne Osterweil Weber, who has achieved outstanding acclaim in the art world for her work, and who had retired as a career teacher and principal, has a new calling that fortuitously combines her talent and her love.
 She has quickly arisen to become the portrait artist for young families in Monmouth County.

 What is astonishing is that Osterweil Weber was carrying another professional career, that of educator, first as a teacher and then as a high school principal.
 Like mixing hues in her palette, Osterweil Weber has blended art and her love of children since the early 1960s.
-That initial blend has deepend its chroma, through seredipity and time.
+That initial blend has deepened its chroma, through serendipity and time.

 Osterweil Weber calls her signature style photorealism, capturing spontaneous moments of human emotion and motion.
 A pivotal example was a black-and-white photograph in Life magazine in 1976.
 While idly flipping through it, she was captivated by a family snapshot of four children and their parents relaxing on a balustrade overlooking the Aegean Sea.
 The stunning 46" by 50" Life Magazine Family painting of that photo showcased is in saturated colors the Greek shipping family of Stavros Niarchos.
 In an extensive interview in the April 1979 journal Bennington Review, Weber explained how she chooses a photo to paint.
 "It is not like an intellectual process.
 My initial response is a visceral response to a photograph.
 I find I like the complexity of the human relationships in a photograph."